 Pharmacy tech programs are as diverse as the job field itself, offering a range of study programs from full time classes to online training.
 Penn Foster’s online program can be completed in as little as nine months.
 After completing the program Penn Foster supports their graduates through hands-on externships with both CVS and Walgreens, two of the largest pharmacy tech employers in the nation.

-A career as a certified pharmacy technician embodies the compassionate, patient-centered principles of the medical field but with considerably less time spent in school and more time out earning income, and enjoying a rewarding career.
-To take the first steps towards becoming a pharmacy technician, contact Penn Foster Career School today.
+A career as a certified pharmacy technician embodies the compassionate, patient-centered principles of the medical field but with considerably less time spent in school and more time out working toward earning income.
+Take the first steps towards becoming a pharmacy technician by reaching out to our expert Admissions Department at 1-888-427-6500!